ohmstance/MMLS-Attendance-Scraper/README.md

 # MMLS-Attendance-Scraper
-A Python script used to scrape MMU attendance by iterating through timetable IDs and returning those with the same subject ID.
+This is a Python script able to scrape MMU attendance by iterating through timetable IDs and returning those with the same class ID.
+By using this script, you are aware that obtaining attendance in absence is wrong, and that the act might lead to disciplinary action.
+The author shall not be liable for any direct, indirect, incidental, special, exemplary, or consequential damages however caused arising in any way out of the use of this software.
+You must use this software for educational purposes only.

 A MMLS attendance link is in the format of:
 https://mmls.mmu.edu.my/attendance:<subjectID\>:<coordinatorID\>:<timetableID\>